 - Doesn't track heart rate

 - Handlebars aren't fully adjustable

 - Display doesn't show RPM/cadence

-A 35-pound bi-directional flywheel gives you plenty of resistance if you need it for more advanced cycling workouts.
+A 35-pound bi-directional flywheel gives you plenty of resistance for more advanced cycling workouts on the PYHIGH Indoor Cycling Bike (S2).
 You also won’t have to worry about disturbing those around you as you crank out one interval after the next thanks to this bike’s smooth and quiet belt-drive system.
 The belt is also designed for longevity and won’t stretch out over time.